-FORUM 2 Digital infrastructure that FORUM 3 Mark Daniels, White Box Enterprises Hanna Ebeling, Sefa Belinda Morrissey, English Family Foundation Matt Pfahlert.
+FORUM 2 Digital infrastructure that scales and attracts investment FORUM 3 Mark Daniels, White Box Enterprises Hanna Ebeling, Sefa Belinda Morrissey, English Family Foundation Matt Pfahlert.
 ACRE Access to capital is consistently one of the highest rated needs of social enterprises.
 But not all capital is created equal.
 What types of capital make sense at different stages of a social enterprise's journey?
 And how can you wean your organisation off grants and onto borrowing over time?
 Join this session and learn how to find the right capital at the right time.
-Dewi Cooke, The Social Studio Jill Ashley, Shoretrack Kendrick Bush, Mimal Libby Ward-Christie, MBS Centre for Social Purpose Organisations What does good support look like and how do we fund it?
+What's the key to good wrap Dewi Cooke, The Social Studio Jill Ashley, Shoretrack Kendrick Bush, Mimal Libby Ward-Christie, MBS Centre for Social Purpose Organisations What does good support look like and how do we fund it?
 Wrap around support is a critical component of a WISE yet rarely discussed.
 Some organisations manage this in house and others are at a size where support workers are key.
-If no two organisations do this in the same way, what can we learn about what best supports participants and their goals? scales and serves communities Christina Chun, Social Enterprise Australia Duncan Fogg, Seedkit Alex Hannant, Social Enterprise Australia "If you want to go fast, go alone.
-If you want to go far, go together."
-But what if today demands we do both?
-This session explores how we might harness developments in the digital commons, open-source design, data sharing, and interoperability to build new enabling infrastructure - transforming how we connect, learn, and drive impact.
+If no two organisations do this in the same way, what can we learn about what best supports participants and their goals?
+Christina Chun, Social Enterprise Australia Duncan Fogg, Seedkit Further details on this session will be shared closer to the summit.